Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Organizations with a single biomedical department relevant to the NIGMS mission are also encouraged to apply.
 Applicants are encouraged to reach out the Scientific/Research Contacts well in advance of application submission to assess the alignment of the proposed program with NIGMS funding priorities.

-The number of slots requested should reflect the applicant pool determined by the organizational self-assessment (for example, the number of faculty mentors with the ability to commit to the training program, and the pool of training grant eligible students).
+The number of slots requested should reflect the organization's capacity as determined by the organizational self-assessment (for example, the pool of training grant eligible students and the number of faculty mentors with the ability to commit to the training program).
 Applicants should only request slots which they can fill.

 The request for the number of slots must reflect the program's trainee candidate pool, the proven ability of the program to effectively mentor that number of trainees, and the number of years the students will be funded.